History of Hertfordshire: Crime and criminals

-Also in the late 18th Century, Hertford's branch of Woolworth's (now closed) was formerly an inn called the Maiden Head.
+Also in the late 18th century, Hertford's branch of Woolworths (now closed) was formerly an inn called the Maiden Head.
 From this inn, Walter Clibborn, the "murderous pie man of Hertford", operated.
 He pretended to be deaf, so that people would talk freely while he moved among them selling pies, overhearing their destinations and the location of their valuables; and, with his sons who blackened their faces, would ambush them later that night.
 Clibborn was shot dead in 1782 by one George North on the Datchworth to Branfield road.

 In 1823, the murder of William Weare in Radlett became known as the first trial by newspaper.
 The murderer, who was the Mayor of Norwich's son John Thurtell, a notorious gambler, pleaded that the sensational newspaper coverage had prejudiced the court against him.
 It only took 20 minutes of deliberations for the jury to sentence him to death by hanging.
 The crowds that gathered for the trial were so large that the judge had trouble getting to the courthouse through the gridlocked streets, and about 15,000 people attended the hanging itself.

 The murder of Mercy Nicholls in Railway Street, Hertford, in 1899, ultimately led to a major re-organisation of Hertfordshire's police force.